tusha-nirmal/tusha-nirmal/README.md

 - 👋 Hi, I’m @tushar-nirmal
-- 👀 I’m interested in ...machine Learning
+- 👀 I’m interested in ...machine Learning,django,reactjs
 - 🌱 I’m currently learning ... how to read image from text
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...object detection
 - 📫 How to reach me ...

 <!---